Church and Convent of São Francisco — History, features and the beauty of the Baroque style in Salvador

 Below is an overview of the church.

-The side chapels are dedicated to Saint Anne, Saint Lucy and Saint Euphemia on one side, and to Saint Benedict, Saint Peter of Alcantara and Saint Joseph on the other.
-The rosewood balustrades are the work of Brother Luís de Jesus, a Franciscan lay brother.
+The side chapels are dedicated, on one side, to Saint Anne, Saint Lucy and Saint Efigénia, and on the other, Saint Benedict, Saint Peter of Alcántara and Saint Joseph.
+The balustrades in jacaranda wood were crafted by Friar Luís de Jesus, a Franciscan lay brother.

-The floor of the main chapel is made of marble in different colours, carved to represent foliage.
-The floor was brought from Portugal in 1738.
-The tiles on the walls, also Portuguese, depict scenes from the life of Saint Francis.
+The floor of the chancel is made of marble in various colours, carved to depict foliage.
+The flooring was brought from Portugal in 1738.
+And the tiles on the walls, also from Portugal, depict scenes from the life of St Francis.

 Publicações Relacionadas